gls-denmark/kotlin-data-wedge/README.md

 ## KDW interface
 The KDW interface is used to interact with the library.

-The KDW interface has a configure method that receives a list of wished profile configurations.
+The KDW interface has a configure method that receives a list of desired profile configurations.

 The library currently support configuration of the following plugin configurations
 - BarcodePluginConfiguration